Research Resources for Theology and Religious Studies

 Reference Management Tools

-- Information on Endnote, Mendeley, and Zotero can be accessed here.
+- Information on Endnote, Mendeley, and Zotero (provided by the UL).